vasyllyashkevych/OntoDataPanel/README.md

 This tools was tested on the over 1 million concepts in dictionary.

 The main advantage over other tools that the expert can manage the relations between concepts within taxonomy, can change taxonomy of classes.
 In attached presentation you can find the general tutorial for working with OntoDataPanel v.1.
-The tutorial for OntoDataPanel v.2 will be shown on the 1 of June 2017.

 Have a pleasure from working!